-Assessment: K-Star has established a sound training regimen that also leverages KKR's resources.
-The Company's training-hour requirement is solid and higher than that of some other Morningstar DBRS-ranked special servicers.
-The planned analyst training program further demonstrates the Company's commitment to fostering career development and enriching its professional depth.
+Assessment: K-Star has a well-developed training regimen that it continues to enhance.
+The new analyst training program further demonstrates the Company's commitment to fostering career development and building professional depth.

 Audit, Compliance, and Procedural Completeness

 Internal Audit and Compliance